Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What roles are best suited for flextime schedules?

-Flextime works best in roles where trust, self-management and clear communication are key to achieving success.
+In general, flextime works best in roles that require trust, self-management and clear communication.

 How do you implement flextime?